Biden visits Illinois farm to highlight Russia-driven food inflation | Headlines

 Biden visits Illinois farm to highlight Russia-driven food inflation

-U.S. President Joe Biden on Wednesday blamed Russia's war on Ukraine for the latest spike in global food prices and pledged to support the nation's farmers as they seek to fill the supply shortage during a visit to a family farm in Illinois.
+U.S. President Joe Biden on Wednesday blamed Russia's war on Ukraine for the latest spike in global food prices and visited a family farm in Illinois where he pledged to support the nation's farmers as they seek to fill the supply shortage.

 - Country: